2alheure/vue_js_accordion/README.md

 # Vue JS Accordion
 A simple Accordion component for Vue JS.
+This component is compatible with Vue 3.

 ## How to use
 Download the component file and place it in your `components/` folder.